 Information for Parents and Families

 Stepping into any new role may be overwhelming, especially when that role is becoming a parent.
 Becoming a parent may bring excitement and happiness to your life, but it also may bring new responsibility, worry, fatigue, and stress.
 These stressors may affect a person who is doing their best to fulfill their role as a parent, which has the potential to lead to anxiety, depression, and substance use (including alcohol, tobacco, and prescription and illicit drugs).
 If you have used substances in the past you may be at a higher risk of using again.
 Help is available for those who are dealing with substance use problems.
-Using illicit substances during pregnancy can cause dependence not only to the mother but also the baby.
+Using illicit substances during pregnancy can cause dependence not only to the pregnant person but also the baby.

 Culture and Treatment